 The quick answer is because we haven’t yet found more length to add useful performance benefits outside of increased buoyancy.
 (But we’re working on this!)

 A short length helps you stand in the right place on the surfboard.
 When a Moda-based surfboard flexes, the water is pushing the board to curve around your feet.
 This means standing in the right place is important for the board to flex properly, and for our internal wood core, that only happens if each foot is on either side of the core's mid-point.
 You don't have to stand centered on the board, but a traditional on-tail stance doesn't work at all because that doesn't leave any board behind you for the water to push and keep the center flex positive.

 That said, Moda is currently testing 60”+ Moda Cores and plan to bring them to market as soon as we can.

 What's the difference between flex stiff/softness and flex pattern?

 General flex, usually described by "stiffness" and "softness", is relative between two boards.
-Surfboard A is stiffer or softer compared to surfboard B.
+Surfboard A is overall stiffer or softer compared to surfboard B.

-Flex pattern is comparing stiffness and softness between parts of the same board.
+Flex pattern is comparing stiffness and softness between different parts of the same board.
 For example, a board's flex pattern may be having a center that's stiffer than the tail which is stiffer than the nose.